 5 tips for building world-class omnichannel customer service

-The benefits of omnichannel customer service make it a stand-out customer support best practice for ecommerce.
+The benefits of omnichannel customer service make it a stand-out customer support best practice.
 To help you get started, here are five tips for building world-class omnichannel customer service.

 1) Use customer data to know your target audience(s) inside and out